-The Cell Request Server process (service) runs on the Data Protector Cell Manager.
-It starts and controls the backup and restore sessions.
+The Cell Request Server process (service), which runs on the Data Protector Cell Manager, and starts and controls the backup and restore sessions.
 The service is started as soon as Data Protector is installed on the Cell Manager.
-CRS runs under the account root on UNIX systems, and under any Windows account.
-By default, it runs under the account of the user, specified at installation time.
+On Windows systems, the CRS runs under the account of the user specified at installation time.
+On UNIX systems, it runs under the account root.

-CSM

-The Data Protector Copy Session Manager process controls the object copy session and runs on the Cell Manager system.
+CSM The Data Protector Copy and Consolidation Session Manager process controls the object copy and object consolidation sessions and runs on the Cell Manager system.